Hickory Run State Park

 Boulder Field, a striking boulder-strewn area, is a National Natural Landmark.

 Seasons and Hours

 The park is open every day of the year, sunrise to sunset.
 Day use areas close at dusk.

-The park office is open specific hours.
+The visitor center is open specific hours.
 The beach, overnight areas, and other areas are open specific seasons and hours.
-Contact the park office for facility seasons and hours.
+Contact the visitor center for facility seasons and hours.

-From I-80, take Exit 274 at the Hickory Run State Park Exit, and drive east on PA 534 for six miles.
+From I-80, take Exit 274 at the Hickory Run State Park Exit, and drive east on PA 534 for approximately 6 miles.

 Top 10 Activities at Hickory Run

 - Witness and photograph the beautiful Hawk Falls.

 - Experience the solitude of Stametz Dam along Shades of Death Trail.

 - Throw a picnic!
 Play 18 holes of disc golf followed by a picnic in Sand Spring Day Use Area.